Last updated on June 4th, 2021 at 03:00 pm

 As you may be aware, Germans LOVE their insurances.
 There’s really an insurance for everything here. 😉

-As a brand new property owner in Germany, you should absolutely invest in good liability insurance for the private home developers and landowners.
-In German, it is commonly known as Bauherren-Haftpflichtversicherung and Haus- und Grundbesitzerhaftpflicht.
+Before you buy land in Germany, consider investing in good liability insurance for the private homebuilders and landowners.
+In German, it is commonly known as

 Therefore, the protection with a house builder’s liability insurance is extremely important.
 As with any kind of insurance in Germany, there are a number of providers who offer this kind of coverage.